MrHraza/Celestial-Crafts/Documentation/Readme/README.md

 From the user stories I have understood that what the client requires is a website that showcases the following:

 *Clean and Intuitive Design:*
 - Visually appealing layout with adequate white space.
-Easy-to-read fonts and appropriate font sizes.
+Easy-to-read font and appropriate font sizes.
 Consistent color scheme that complements the content.

 *Clear Navigation:*
 - Intuitive menu or navigation bar for easy access to different pages.
+Ability to Search and item.

 *Different pages:*
-- Namely; About, contact, community/forum.
+- Namely; Products, Shopping bag, Checkout & Login.

 *Visual Enhancements:*
 - High-quality images, that are relevant and add value.